Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architectures for Photonic Resource-State Generation

 \subsubsection{Deterministic single-photon source}

 A deterministic SPS (DSPS) does not suffer from a fundamental trade-off between emission probability and multi-photon errors.
-It produces a nearly perfect single photon every time it is triggered.
-It has a success probability of $p_s=1$, and any missing photon is attributed to the difficulty of collecting the photon.
-Later on, we include the photon collection efficiency in the transmission efficiency (see \ref{subsubsec:trans_eff}).
+It produces a nearly perfect single photon when triggered and does not require a heralding signal.
+As such, it has a success probability of $p_s=1$, and any inefficiency is treated as photon loss and absorbed into the probability of collecting the photon from the source.
+Later on, we also include the photon collection efficiency as part of the total transmission efficiency (see \ref{subsubsec:trans_eff}).

 Deterministic sources are commonly implemented using atoms \cite{kuhn2002deterministic} or artificial atoms such as quantum dots (QDs) \cite{senellart2017high}.
 The main challenge for this approach is designing and fabricating devices that efficiently collect the emitted photons.
 One very successful and robust approach is to fabricate microcavities using distributed Bragg reflectors to enhance QD emission into a single spatial mode \cite{somaschi2016near, ding2016demand}, that can then be collected by an optical fiber \cite{margaria2024efficient}.
 The QD emission can be triggered using excitation pulses that are detuned from the emission frequency of the QD \cite{thomas2021bright, bracht2021swing}, and thus can be separated from the emitted single photons using a filter (see Figure \ref{fig:sourcetypes}b).
 Alternatively, it is possible to excite the QD resonantly, collect emission using a birefringent cavity, and filter the orthogonally-polarized photons \cite{ding2023high}.